Alumni Support Program for Addiction Recovery in Los Angeles, CA

 Weekly Alumni Support Groups

-Our weekly alumni support groups provide virtual peer connection and accountability through Zoom meetings accommodating diverse schedules and geographic locations throughout California and beyond.
+Weekly virtual alumni support groups deliver peer connection and accountability through Zoom.
+Groups accommodate alumni across California and beyond.

-Key features include drop-in attendance without pre-registration requirements, rotating topic coverage addressing seasonal challenges and common recovery themes, confidential sharing guidelines protecting member privacy, and flexible participation allowing observation without verbal contribution.
+Group features include drop-in attendance without pre-registration, rotating topical content covering common recovery themes, confidentiality guidelines, and flexible participation that includes observation without verbal contribution.

 Monthly Family Education Webinars

-Programming occurs monthly through virtual Zoom delivery with educational presentations, interactive discussions, question-and-answer periods, and peer support among family members navigating similar challenges.
+Programming runs monthly via Zoom with educational content, structured discussion, and peer connection among family members navigating similar clinical content.

-Key features include independent family member access regardless of loved one’s current recovery status, evidence-based curriculum covering addiction’s family impact, practical skill development for communication and boundary-setting, and ongoing support for families dealing with active addiction, recovery maintenance, or grief following overdose deaths.
+Webinar features include independent family-member access regardless of the loved one’s current treatment status, evidence-based content on addiction’s family impact, applied communication and boundary-setting skills, and ongoing support for family members of clients in active treatment, sustained recovery, or recovery from grief following overdose loss.

 Quarterly Social Fellowship Events

-Quarterly social fellowship events provide in-person community connection through substance-free activities demonstrating enjoyable sobriety while building authentic friendships beyond support group contexts.
+Quarterly alumni social events provide in-person community connection through substance-free activities.
+Events demonstrate enjoyable substance-free lifestyles and support peer relationship development.

-Events occur every three months utilizing local Los Angeles venues including parks for outdoor gatherings, recreation centers for activity-based fellowship, restaurants for group dining experiences, and community spaces for holiday celebrations and milestone recognition ceremonies.
+Events occur every three months at Los Angeles-area venues, including parks for outdoor gatherings, recreation centers for activity-based programming, restaurants for shared meals, and community spaces for holiday gatherings and milestone recognition.

-Key features include family-friendly activities accommodating children and spouses, diverse event types appealing to various interests and comfort levels, cost-effective participation with venue expenses covered by program funding, and flexible attendance without mandatory participation requirements for ongoing alumni membership.
+Event features include family-friendly activities for participating spouses and children, varied event types matched to community preference, venue expenses covered by program funding, and flexible attendance without participation requirements.

 Private Alumni Facebook Community

-Key features include peer connection between scheduled programming, recovery milestone sharing celebrating everything from daily sobriety counts to multiple-year anniversaries, resource sharing covering employment opportunities, housing availability, healthcare provider recommendations, and legal assistance referrals, and crisis intervention support providing immediate peer response during high-risk periods.
+Group features include peer connection between scheduled programming, milestone recognition from early sobriety through multi-year anniversaries, resource sharing on recovery-supportive employment, sober-living options, healthcare providers, and legal-aid referrals, and peer response during high-risk periods.

 Alumni Mentor Relationships

-Key features include voluntary participation for both mentors and mentees without mandatory matching or forced relationships, flexible engagement based on individual needs and availability, peer-to-peer connection rather than professional counseling relationships, and service opportunities for alumni with stable recovery seeking purpose through helping others.
+Mentor program features include voluntary participation by mentor and mentee, flexible engagement based on individual need and availability, peer-to-peer connection (not professional counseling), and service opportunities for alumni in sustained recovery.

 Recovery Resource Coordination

-Recovery resource coordination connects alumni with comprehensive support services including recovery meeting directories covering AA, NA, SMART Recovery, and other fellowship options, sober living facility referrals throughout California, employment support services and recovery-friendly employer connections, healthcare provider recommendations, and legal assistance resources.
+Recovery resource coordination connects alumni with community supports, including mutual-aid meeting directories (AA, NA, SMART Recovery, and other fellowships), sober-living facility referrals across California, employment-support services and recovery-supportive employer connections, healthcare provider recommendations, and legal-aid referrals.

-Key features include resource databases maintained through alumni experiences and coordinator research, referral networks including healthcare providers, legal professionals, employment services, and housing options, peer recommendations from community members who utilized services successfully, and ongoing support navigating resource access including assistance with applications, appointments, and follow-through.
+Coordination features include resource databases maintained through alumni experience and coordinator research, referral networks for healthcare, legal, employment, and housing services, peer recommendations from alumni who have used the services, and follow-through support with applications and appointments.

 Lifetime Free Access Eliminating Cost Barriers to Continuing Care